InstituteForIndustrialEconomics/rured/README.md

+the annotation.conf is used for brat (https://github.com/nlplab/brat)

+So you may need to copy annotation_data.zip into `your_brat_folder/data`

+annotation.conf should also be copied into `your_brat_folder/data`

-the annotation.conf is used for brat json_data.zip contains posprocessed dataset with train/test/dev split annotation_data.zip contains the dataset in brat format
+`json_data.zip` contains posprocessed dataset with train/test/dev split